-The good news is that this side effect is almost always temporary (except a few minority) and tends to subside within 3-6 months.
+The good news is that this side effect is almost always temporary (except in a minority of patients) and tends to subside within 3-6 months.

 The bad news is that many patients who suffer from hypothyroidism already experience some degree of hair loss due to the condition itself (along with many other potential factors that you can read more about here).

-Provided you can stick out the side effect for 3-6 months your hair loss will generally stop and then begin to regrow, even at a rate which was better than starting the medication.
+Provided you can stick out the side effects for 3-6 months, your hair loss will generally stop and then begin to regrow, even at a rate that was better than starting the medication.

 It is not well understood why hair loss begins in the first place but it may be due to the influence of thyroid hormone on hair follicles themselves.

-It's possible that replacing thyroid hormone with T3 may temporarily exacerbate these deficiencies and lead to an increase in hair loss temporarily.
+It’s possible that replacing thyroid hormone with T3 may temporarily exacerbate these deficiencies and lead to an increase in hair loss.

 Other Side Effects

-In general, liothyronine is well tolerated provided you dose in a "low and slow" manner.
+In general, liothyronine is well tolerated provided you dose it in a “low and slow” manner.